jaropis/testbuilder/README.md

 The application will shuffle the order of the questions and also the order inside the answer - what was A will become e.g. C etc.

-You will get a nice looking test sheed after compiling with (pdf)LaTeX.
+You will get a nice looking test sheet after compiling with (pdf)LaTeX.

 ## How to use it